HMS Teme

+Photograph of River class frigate HMS Tavy, a ship of the same class as HMS Teme.

-HMS Teme was a of the Royal Navy that was built during the Second World War.
+HMS Teme (K458) was a of the Royal Navy that was built during the Second World War.
 The frigate was named for the River Teme, a river that flows along the English-Welsh border.
 She was transferred to the Royal Canadian Navy and served as HMCS Teme.
 She was torpedoed by a German submarine on 29 March 1945 and subsequently declared a constructive total loss.
 The ship was broken up in Wales in 1946.

 Design and description

 The River-class frigate were an improved version of the design, intended as ocean-going anti-submarine escorts.
 They were 100 ft longer and had two screws, intended to replace the corvettes that were at the time, performing the convoy escort missions.

 The River-class design had a displacement of 1460 LT and 2180 LT at deep load.
 They were 283 ft long between perpendiculars and 301 ft 4 in long overall.
 The frigates had a beam of 36 ft 8 in and a draught of 11 ft 10 in, 12 ft 9 in at deep load.

 The frigates were powered by a two-shaft vertical triple expansion engine, using steam from two Admiralty 3-drum boilers.
 This generated 5500 ihp and gave the ships a maximum speed of 20 kn.
 They carried 646 tons of oil.

 The ships main armament was two single-mounted QF 4 in/40 Mk.XIX guns.
 For anti-air defence they had up to ten QF 20 mm Oerlikon anti-aircraft guns on twin and single mounts.
 For anti-submarine warfare they were equipped with one Hedgehog 24 spigot projector and up to 150 depth charges.